-There are a variety of ways to mark or transfer an embroidery design on fabric, and each person has their favorite.
+You can mark or transfer an embroidery design on fabric in a variety of ways, and one of those will probably become your favorite.
 But even if you have a method that you prefer over the others, it's a good idea to be familiar with all of the options, because the best choice of technique can also often depend on the weight or color of fabric being used.

 Try as many of these transfer methods as you can and keep supplies on hand so that when you need to use a certain technique, you're ready.